ChameshJayamanna/Talking-Dictionary/README.md

 # Talking Dictionary

-An application that provides definitions for words with functionality of text-to-speech using Python.
+An application that provides definitions for words with the functionality of text-to-speech using Python.

 ## INFO